fommil/fpmortals/manuscript/complete.md

   res = [(f, [foo]), (b, [bar, bar]), (f, [faz]), (g, [gaz]), (b, [baz])]
 ~~~~~~~~

-noting that there are two parts indexed by `f`.
+noting that there are two values indexed by `'b'`.

 `splitByRelation` avoids the need for an `Equal` but we must provide
 the comparison operator.